 Nothing could be more decorative than this Rose, which forms a pillar well clad with foliage and carrying masses of semi-double pink flowers, flushed salmon.
 It is a constant blooming variety which has been thoroughly tried out at Glenara.

 Much out of the common, a truly decorative Rose.”

 This painting is on a 51cm square natural linen canvas.
-It is $240 and available for purchase now with delivery at completion of the show.
+It is $240 and has been SOLD.